olaservo/olaservo.github.io/_posts/2024-11-16-eldritch-ai.md

 ****

 *Me:* I am getting a little tired of humanoid robots that look like Apple products being used to represent AI.
-What are some alterative visual representations, specifically for generative AI?
+What are some alternative visual representations, specifically for generative AI?

 *Claude:* I've created an [abstract visual representation](https://claude.site/artifacts/cde8d78d-0d08-44b1-9142-756033e03f43) of generative AI that moves away from anthropomorphic designs.